Feeding the stray cats. Guidelines for Israel.

-We contacted out local municipal authority and the response we got from the Chief Veterinarian's office was as follows (translated from Hebrew to English):
+We contacted our local municipal authority and the response we got from the Chief Veterinarian’s office was as follows (translated from Hebrew to English):

-"It is permissible to feed the cats on condition that no remnants of food are left lying around and that the area is kept clean.
-Should this regulation not be adhered to, please report the incident to the Public Complaints Department and a fine will be issued"
+“It is permissible to feed the cats on condition that no remnants of food are left lying around and that the area is kept clean.
+Should this regulation not be adhered to, please report the incident to the Public Complaints Department [of the municipality] and a fine will be issued”

 The Israeli Ministry of Environmental Protection also states that it is the local authority’s responsibility to spay and neuter stray cats, in order to prevent uncontrolled growth of stray, street cats populations.